thomasher05/restoration-mod-fans_addons/README.md

 Titan Cloakers spawn on mayhem and above.

-NewCopper's Assets somehow (Does not load)
+NewCopper's Assets somehow (Planned to remove on 2025)

 Zip .22 has a 1% chance to fail